 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-This multisystem chronic inflammatory condition is characterised by the formation of non-caseating epithelioid granulomata at various sites in the body.
-It has a predilection for the lungs and thoracic cavity, but there are many different manifestations that may cause a great deal of diagnostic difficulty.
+Sarcoidosis is a multisystem chronic inflammatory condition characterised by the formation of non-caseating epithelioid granulomata at various sites in the body.
+It has a predilection for the lungs and thoracic cavity; however, there are many different manifestations that may cause a great deal of diagnostic difficulty.

 Sarcoidosis largely affects patients in their mid-20s to mid-40s but cases do appear infrequently in younger and older patients.
 After the thorax, the skin and eyes are most commonly affected, followed by the liver (not usually clinically relevant), heart and nervous system.

 - The prevalence of sarcoidosis varies greatly depending on region of the world, from 1-5 per 100,000 in South Korea, Taiwan and Japan, to 140-160 per 100,000 in Sweden and Canada.